Hyper-Dragon/ChessStats/README.md

 Download the latest version from the [Releases](https://github.com/Hyper-Dragon/ChessStats/releases) page, extract _ChessStats.exe_ and put it where you want it to go.
 Note that the cache and reporting directories are created relative to the executable's location.

 ## Saying Thank You
-If you find this useful and want to say thanks just send me a fun trophy over on chess.com :smiley:
+If you find this useful and want to say thanks just send me a fun trophy or two or three over on chess.com :smiley:

 ## Usage
 ```